microsoft/WhatTheHack/052-SAPAppModernization/Student/Challenge-01.md

 ## Introduction

-We're going to use the SAP Cloud appliance library to deploy you a fully functional SAP S/4 HANA trial / demo environment to develop your new applications against.
+We're going to use the SAP Cloud appliance library to deploy you a fully functional SAP S/4 HANA trial/demo environment to develop your new applications against.

 ## Description

 During the exercise, the Participants will be able to provision a landscape into Azure for SAP environment and then build a fresh SAP system by using the SAP Cloud Appliance Library.

 - Check if your S-User is allowed to open [SAP Cloud Appliance Library](https://cal.sap.com/) (CAL), browse the solutions catalog and hit deploy.
-Otherwise reach out to your SAP Basis Admin to sort out S-User authorizations prior the hack.
+Otherwise reach out to your SAP Basis Admin to sort out S-User authorizations prior to the hack.
 Find more details on the [SAP docs](https://calstatic.hana.ondemand.com/res/docEN/46948f72469c42c88e1735fcb7aea529.html).
 - Ensure your S-User is linked to your Azure Subscription in the SAP Cloud Appliance Library.
 Find details on the setup on the [SAP docs](https://calstatic.hana.ondemand.com/res/docEN/042bb15ad2324c3c9b7974dbde389640.html).
 - Deploy the S4/HANA Appliance to your Azure subscription (with a PUBLIC IP Address.
 Note that this is not the normal configuration (See hack 042 for a more-enterprise focused configuration), but will allow us to get started quickly) with an RDP instance.
 - Record the Master Password you specify as you will need it later to connect over RDP.